 Why Is Meaning-Making in Sobriety Important?

 Human behavior is driven both by the values we hold and the motives we cherish.
-When we can identify our values and purpose for our behavior, we can act in ways that align with our values and purpose.
+When we identify our values and purpose, we gain clarity about our actions.
+This helps us make choices that align with what truly matters to us.
 Through these actions, we can become more fulfilled in our daily lives.
-Conversely, when we are unable to identify our values and purpose, we may act in maladaptive ways, causing us to feel depressed, anxious, and uncertain about our actions.
+When we can’t identify our values and purpose, it becomes harder to guide our actions.
+This can lead to feeling anxious, depressed, or unsure of ourselves.

-Many individuals are driven to use alcohol and other drugs because they do not have a sense of greater purpose for their lives.
+Many individuals turn to alcohol and other drugs when they lack a sense of greater purpose.
+Without direction, substance use can become a way to cope or escape.
 In these cases, their motive to use substances is to feel a sense of peace and belonging that they may not otherwise experience.
-This tendency to fill oneself with substances to escape a lack of purpose illustrates why meaning-making for sobriety is important.
+Using substances to escape a lack of purpose is a common struggle in addiction.
+This shows why meaning-making is so important for lasting sobriety.
 Whether conscious or unconscious, motives play an undeniable role in human behavior.

-Moreover, many individuals in addiction recovery are initially motivated to participate in treatment as a result of encouragement from caregivers and other loved ones.
-What’s more, some may choose to participate in treatment due to an ultimatum they have been given by a loved one.
-Unfortunately, encouragement and ultimatums only do so much in fostering meaning-making in sobriety.
+Many individuals in addiction recovery are initially motivated to participate in treatment as a result of encouragement from caregivers and other loved ones.
+While some may choose to participate in treatment due to an ultimatum they have been given by a loved one.
+Unfortunately, encouragement and ultimatums only do so much in encouraging meaning-making in sobriety.
 To sustain lasting sobriety, each individual needs to discover their own motives and purpose for healing.
 These must be independent of the motives offered by loved ones.

-Simply put, without purpose, an individual is extremely vulnerable to relapse as well as the development of other mental health issues.
-On the other hand, meaning-making in sobriety protects an individual from the risk of relapse and offers concrete motivation for continued success in recovery.
+An individual is extremely vulnerable if they feel they do not have a purpose.
+Not having a purpose can trigger relapse as well as the development of other mental health issues.
+On the other hand, meaning-making in sobriety protects an individual from the risk of relapse.
+It also offers concrete motivation for continued success in recovery.

 Five Strategies to Consider for Meaning-Making in Sobriety

 Every person’s sobriety is influenced by different factors and life experiences.
-Thus, meaning-making in sobriety requires an individual to discover unique and individualized purposes for their recovery.
-Everyone may have different therapies that allow them to foster a sense of meaning and purpose.
+Meaning-making allows individuals to find their purpose based on their personal experiences.
+Everyone may have different therapies that allow them to create a sense of meaning and purpose.
 It’s important to try different things and see what works.
 Here are five suggestions for therapies that promote meaning-making in sobriety:

 #1.
 Practicing Mindfulness

-Mindfulness practices foster calming states of mind that can be especially valuable in gaining personal insight.
-Similarly, such practices can help an individual identify personal values, which can further help them discover deeper meaning and purpose for their healing.
+Mindfulness practices strengthen calming states of mind that can be especially valuable in gaining personal insight.
+These practices can also help individuals identify their personal values.
+In turn, this can guide them toward deeper meaning and a stronger sense of purpose in healing.

 Practices such as yoga, breathwork, meditation, and creative expression techniques can allow individuals to experience balanced emotions.
-As they heal their emotional self, individuals in addiction recovery can better rely on their intuition and personal values to guide them in their healing journey.
+People in addiction recovery can better rely on their intuition as they heal their emotional self.
+Their intuition and personal values guide them in their healing journey.
 Fortunately, 12 South Recovery’s holistic approach to care enables individuals to partake in various mindfulness strategies during treatment.

 #2.
 Adopting New Perspectives From Peers

 Individuals in addiction recovery can also discover meaning-making in sobriety by discussing and adopting new perspectives from peers.
-For example, group therapy can foster a welcoming, non-judgmental environment that allows individuals to share their perspectives and motives for sobriety with others.
-Listening to others discuss their personal motives for sobriety can be helpful as individuals work to identify meaning within their recovery.
+Group therapy can create a welcoming and non-judgmental environment.
+This allows individuals to share their perspectives and motives for sobriety with others.
+Individuals can find their meaning within their recovery by listening to others discuss their personal motivates for sobriety.

 #3.
 Replacing Newfound Free Time With Valuable Opportunities for Connection

 When a person is in recovery, they may feel that their days contain an excess of free time.
-Those in addiction recovery must replace the time that was once spent using alcohol and other drugs with new opportunities for connection.
+People in addiction recovery need to fill the time they once spent using substances with healthier activities.
+Creating new opportunities for connection is a key part of this process.
 These opportunities can be especially beneficial for meaning-making in sobriety.
-Individuals can consider the following activities to foster connection:
+Individuals can consider the following activities to enhance connection:

 - Attempting a new hobby